wist18/netcat/README.md

 # netcat

 Netcat is the Swiss knife of networking, so why not create it in Python?
-Such a usefool tool would be quite an asset if an attacker managed to find a way in.
-With it, one can read and write data across the network, meaning it can be used to execute remote commands, pass files back and forth, or even open up an interractive shell.
+Such a useful tool would be quite an asset if an attacker managed to find a way in.
+With it, one can read and write data across the network, meaning it can be used to execute remote commands, pass files back and forth, or even open up an interactive shell.
 Let's get started:

 ## Libraries used